 - 1/2 cup unsalted butter

 - 2 shallots, chopped

-Sift 3 cups of flour in large bowl.
+- Sift 3 cups of flour in large bowl.
 Add 1/2 tsp of salt.
-Pour 3/4 cup of bowling water into the bowl, while stirring with a wooden spoon.
+Pour 3/4 cup of boiling water into the bowl, while stirring with a wooden spoon.
 There will be lumps so break them up.
 Cover the bowl with kitchen towel and set aside for 5 minutes.

-For the pierogies you are going to eat right now, boil in pot of salted water for about 5 minutes or until they float.
+- For the pierogies you are going to eat right now, boil in pot of salted water for about 5 minutes or until they float.
 While they are boiling heat the butter over medium heat in a large skillet.
 Add the shallots and cook for about 2 minutes.
 Drain the pierogies and add them to the skillet and cook on each side for 2 minutes.
-Serve immediately and enjoy!
+Serve immediately.